 Noble has a very wide range of monitors both custom and universal, complex and hybrid.
 However, down through the years of speaking to the Wizard and his team, I often come away with the feeling that the dual BA driver build is the one that keeps the Wizard most ‘preoccupied’ should we say.
 Almost like a quest for the perfect sounding dual driver monitor.

-This keeps things fresh and interesting, responds to feedback and in the case of the Savant II Wizard, a significant upgrade on the Savant original at a much cheaper price.
+This keeps things fresh and interesting, responding to feedback, and in the case of the Savant II Wizard, a significant upgrade on the Savant original at a much cheaper price.
 For once, a company that reduces a price rather than increases it to sky-high.
 Nice!

 The Wizard designs are also generally a bit smaller and lighter than the aluminum variants though being all acrylic they may not be quite as tough as the standard line.